kitschpatrol/yanki/readme.md

 <!-- short-description -->

-**An ultra simple CLI tool and TypeScript library for syncing from Markdown to Anki.
+**An ultra-simple CLI tool and TypeScript library for syncing Markdown to Anki flashcards.
 No customization.
 No configuration.
 No fuss.**

 <!-- /short-description -->

 ## Overview

-Many solutions exist for turning a local Markdown files into Anki flashcards, Yanki MD takes a simple and opinionated approach that maps existing Markdown semantics to generate and synchronize limited number of Anki note / card types.
+Yanki MD simply syncs a folder of Markdown notes to Anki.

 The "Y" prefix in "Yanki" is in the "Yet another" naming tradition; a nod to Anki's robust and occasionally duplicative ecosystem of third-party tools.

 ## Quick start

-Assuming you have a folder of Markdown note files, the [Anki app](https://apps.ankiweb.net) with the[Anki-Connect](https://foosoft.net/projects/anki-connect/)) plugin is open:
+Assuming you have a folder of Markdown note files, the [Anki app](https://apps.ankiweb.net) is open and has the the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on installed:

 ```sh
 npx yanki ./folder-of-markdown